aniket-mish/distributed-ml-system/README.md

-Now when the pods are completed/failed, all files in the pods are recycled by the Kubernetes garbage collection.
+When we train our model in the k8s pods, once they are completed/failed, all files in the pods are recycled by the kubernetes garbage collecter.
 So all the model checkpoints are lost and we don't have a model for serving.
-To avoid this we use PersistentVolume(PV) and PersistentVolumeClaim(PVC).
+To avoid this we need to use PersistentVolume(PV) and PersistentVolumeClaim(PVC).

-A **_PersistentVolume (PV)_** is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned.
+A *_PersistentVolume (PV)_* is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned.
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes but have a lifecycle independent of any individual Pod that uses the PV.
 This means that PV will persist and live even when the pods are deleted.

-A **_PersistentVolumeClaim (PVC)_** is a request for storage by a user.
+A *_PersistentVolumeClaim (PVC)_* is a request for storage by a user.
 It is similar to a Pod.
 Pods consume node resources and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
 Claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany, or ReadWriteMany).

 We can create a PVC to submit a request for storage that will be used in worker pods to store the trained model.
 Here we are requesting 1GB storage with ReadWriteOnce mode.